desaiashu/maya/README.md

 #### Done

+- Analytics
+  - Set user - setUserId('user@amplitude.com');
+  - Buttons/success for each step of onboarding
+  - New chat
+  - Share
+  - Message send
+  - Tap on points of view
+  - Tap on search result
+  - Tap on related
+  - Tap on sidebar
+  - Tap on chat
+  - Tap on profile
+  - Web view analytics
+- Hash phone numbers in DB
+- Save phone => hash in auth DB
+- Welcome / disclaimer
+  - We store messages with an anonymous userid, encrypted at rest
+  - We will use anonymized data to improve responses
+  - Questions: ashu@desaidata.com
 - Favicon
 - Sharing stuff for website
 - Create concept of "thread" that is linked to chatid + messageid but is it's own chat